csisl/appa/README.md

 ![alt text](https://github.com/stncal/appa/blob/master/avatar_appa.png)

 Appa is an educational steganography tool aimed at teaching the user how steganography works by outputting changes made to an image as binary data is injected into it.
-This was completed at UTSA's 2019 RowdyHacks.
+This was completed at a hackathon in 2019.

 ### prereqs